ramdeoshubham/obsidian-garden-toolkit/README.md

 Hope you will enjoy it 😄

-To use it, Simply download and open the "notes" folder as a new vault from the Obsidian App.
+- To use it, simply download and open the "notes" folder as a new vault from the Obsidian App.
 That's it !
+- You can always copy ".obsidian" and overwrite it on the existing ".obsidian" folder of your Vault. (make sure hidden files are visible on your operating system)

 ## Hotkeys